 Image by Adrian Cabrero / Flickr

-Hill’s new digs boast vaulted ceilings, restored columns and beams, over-sized windows, a master suite with a super-bright bathroom along with a massive walk-in closet.
-The apartment also includes three en suite guest bedrooms.
+Hill’s new digs boast vaulted ceilings, restored columns and beams, over-sized windows, a master suite with a super-bright bathroom, along a massive walk-in closet.
+The apartment also includes three en-suite guest bedrooms.